clubcapra/rove/README.md

 ```

 ## Running the controller with a usb cable

 ```bash
 source install/setup.bash
 ros2 launch rove_bringup rove_controller_usb_launch.py
 ```

 ## Running the controller with a usb cable

 ```bash
 source install/setup.bash
 ros2 launch rove_bringup rove_controller_bluethoot_launch.py
 ```

-**Note:** To move the robot, you need to use gazebo as there is no controller yet

 ## Adding New Packages